ubc-farm/api/README.md

 ## Application Structure ##

 ### Backend
 [backend](backend) scripts for node.js are contained here, including the server code. [koa v2](https://github.com/koajs/koa/tree/v2.x) is used as the server framework, but with Promises instead of the async function sugar.
 Keep server JavaScript files within this folder.
+All files are run in strict mode and transformed with babel, which allows ES6 import syntax in the node.js files.
+Some files, in the shared folder, are complied to the browser as well.

 ### Frontend
 [frontend](frontend) contains JavaScript run in the browser, and is consequently designed to run in different potential enviornments. [src](frontend/src) contains code to be included through `<script>` tags while [workers](frontend/workers) contains Web, Shared, and Service Worker scripts. [vendor](frontend/vendor) has vendor scripts like Google Analytics and polyfills.
 These files are compiled into the build subfolder with content hashes and a manifest.